onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The engine/computational architecture of ideology

-This book is an invitation to a higher level of philosophy

 We can gradually start redirecting resources and incentives as such: how to feed better more poor, how to engage them in the whole enterprise such that they contribute and that they want it to succeed - they need to feel connected to something larger than themselves - an offer for transcendence - a way to leave a mark

 We need to point out which arguments are better and how we came to that conclusion - we need to justify what is true and why we should converge on it and how we think we know what is true - what is our epistemology